 Laboratory studies should include serum protein electrophoresis and immunofixation, to rule out immunoglobulin light chain amyloidosis; urinalysis to look for proteinuria; and studies to rule out metabolic causes of neuropathy, including measurement of A1c and vitamin B12.
 Electromyography and nerve conduction studies should be performed.
 Such studies as heart rate measurement during deep breathing, sudomotor function, and tilt-table testing can help identify autonomic dysfunction.[6,10] The diagnosis should include both DNA analysis to identify a TTR gene mutation and a tissue biopsy to demonstrate the presence of ATTRv.
 Tissues that can be used include sural nerve; abdominal fat pad; salivary glands; and cardiac, gastric, rectal or renal tissue.

 Cardiac evaluation may include brain natriuretic peptide testing, troponin testing, transthoracic echocardiography, ECG, nuclear scintigraphy, and cardiac MRI.
 Cardiac MRI reveals a classic late enhancement due to the infiltrating amyloid deposits and can reveal atrial or ventricular amyloid infiltration.[2,6,11]

 Any views expressed above are the author's own and do not necessarily reflect the views of WebMD or Medscape.

 Cite this: Amanda Kennedy, Jeffrey Kaplan, Dianna Quan.
-A 40-Year-Old Man With Dizziness, Confusion, and Neuropathy - Medscape - Jan 21, 2020.
+Syncope, Urinary Retention, and Neuropathy in a 40-Year-Old - Medscape - Feb 27, 2023.